108 Total complaints

 Crash: No Fire: No Unknown

-Jul 2025 UNKNOWN OR OTHER,VISIBILITY/WIPER While parked at home, my Tesla Model 3 developed a spontaneous windshield crack with no known cause.
+Jul 2025 UNKNOWN OR OTHER While parked at home, my Tesla Model 3 developed a spontaneous windshield crack with no known cause.
 The car had not been driven recently, and there was no visible chip, impact, or external force involved.
 I believe this is a stress or pressure crack, which compromises visibility and may reflect a structural flaw in the glass or how it was mounted.
 I submitted a warranty claim through Tesla’s app and preserved the vehicle in its exact state for inspection (no washing, no driving, no impact).
 Tesla denied the claim without conducting a physical inspection or providing any supporting evidence.
 This kind of uninspected warranty denial is unacceptable, especially for a crack that can impair driver visibility.
 I have found similar reports from other Tesla owners online, indicating a potential pattern.
 If this issue is systemic, it could pose a broader safety risk related to poor windshield durability or design tolerances.
 I am asking the NHTSA to investigate this issue and Tesla’s handling of it.

 Incident: Jul 2025